Pramoedya Ananta Toer: Release and subsequent works

 Pramoedya was released from imprisonment in 1979 but remained under house arrest in Jakarta until 1992.
 During this time he released The Girl From the Coast, another semi-fictional novel based on his grandmother's own experience (volumes 2 and 3 of this work were destroyed along with his library in 1965).
-He also wrote Nyanyi Sunyi Seorang Bisu (1995); A Mute's Soliloquy, an autobiography based on the letters that he wrote for his daughter from imprisonment in Buru but were not allowed to be sent, and Arus Balik (1995).
+He also wrote Nyanyi Sunyi Seorang Bisu (1995); The Mute's Soliloquy, an autobiography based on the letters that he wrote for his daughter from imprisonment in Buru but were not allowed to be sent, and Arus Balik (1995).

 He wrote many columns and short articles criticising the Indonesian government.
 He wrote the book Perawan Remaja dalam Cengkeraman Militer (Young Virgins in the Military's Grip), a documentary showcasing the plight of Javanese women who were forced to become comfort women during the Japanese occupation and were subsequently subject to oppression by their Indonesian society.
 The women were brought to Buru where they were sexually abused by the Japanese and ended up staying there instead of returning to Java.
 Pramoedya's fellow political prisoners were able to meet some of these women (generally only once) and relate this information to Pramoedya, who wrote it down in narrative form in the 1970s, providing the basis for the book published in 2001.

 Pramoedya was hospitalised on 27 April 2006, for complications brought on by diabetes and heart disease.
 He was also a heavy smoker of Kretek (clove) cigarettes and had endured years of abuse while in detention.
 After his release, his health deteriorated and on 30 April he died in his daughter's home.
 Pramoedya earned several accolades and was frequently discussed as Indonesia's and Southeast Asia's best candidate for a Nobel Prize in Literature.

 Pramoedya's writings on Indonesia address the international and regional currents caused by political events in history and how these events flowed through his homeland and buffeted its people.
 Pramoedya also shares a personal history of hardship and detention for his efforts of self-expression and the political aspects of his writings and struggles against the censorship of his work by the leaders of his people.